picture from Svenja

 Contribution at the NAACL LaTeCH-CLfL SIGHUM Workshop on “Rethinking Scene Segmentation.
 Advancing Automated Detection of Scene Changes in Literary Texts”, Albuquerque, NM, USA

-Invited talk on tbc at the Department of Digital Humanities and Social Studies (DHSS), FAU Erlangen-Nürnberg, Germany
+Invited talk on "Literary Soundscapes – Operationalization and Analysis" in the Colloquium at the Department of Digital Humanities and Social Studies (DHSS), FAU Erlangen-Nürnberg, Germany

 Svenja presenting